catseye/Xoomonk/README.markdown

     | print a
     = []

-Once a store has been created, only those variables defined in the store can be updated and accessed — new variables cannot be added.
+Once a store has been created, only those variables used in the store can be updated and accessed — new variables cannot be added.

     | a := { b := 6 }
     | print a.c